J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 The PID of <b>winlogon.exe</b> was the correct answer.

 ### Question 5 - On a compromised system, malicious code, discovered in the previous step, is launched every system start, since the attacker has used one of the persistence techniques.
 So, what is the name of the autostart entry (those part, that is directly responsible for code execution), used by the attacker for persistence?
 This question did take me some time.
 I was looking at all sort of persistence techniques, but forgot about WMI.
-While analysing the Windows Event Logs I noticed some processes being created (<b>EventID 4688</b>) with the below command line:
+While analysing the Windows Event Logs I noticed processes being created (<b>EventID 4688</b>) with the following command line:
 ```
 powershell.exe -noP -ep bypass iex -c \"('C:\\Users\\john.goldberg\\AppData\\Roaming\\Microsoft\\Office\\Recent\\tmpA7Z2.ps1')
 ```
 While looking deeper into this, I noticed a WMI CommandLineEventConsumer with the name: <b>LogRotate Consumer</b> using the same command line.
 ![image](https://user-images.githubusercontent.com/95626414/145028989-4192ef62-e9ba-408f-9e30-ce4d57bd4936.png)

-As shown in the picture the script in launch every time the user entered his username and password.
+As shown in the picture above the script is launch every time the user entered his username and password.
 This technique was used by the Adversary to maintain persistence on the system.

 ### Question 6 - The autostart entry from the previous step is used to launch the script, which in turn leads to the malicious code execution in the memory of the process, which is discussed in question 4.
 This code is extracted by script from some system place in the encoded form.
 The decoded value of this string is executable PE-file.
 How did Microsoft Antivirus detect this file on 2020-06-21?

-This one was easy after I completed question 8.
-I calculated the MD5 hash value and uploaded it to <a href="https://www.virustotal.com/gui/file/3890293cd49a688836d53b8a98719690c09b86ced46e677e5b3b8df52a2b4611"> VirtusTotal</a>.
+This question was easy after completing question 8.
+The MD5 hash value was calculated and uploaded to <a href="https://www.virustotal.com/gui/file/3890293cd49a688836d53b8a98719690c09b86ced46e677e5b3b8df52a2b4611"> VirtusTotal</a>.

-Next look at how Microsoft detected this file and this gave us the answer: <b>Trojan:Win64/Meterpreter.E</b>
+On VirusTotal it shows that Microsoft detects this file as <b>Trojan:Win64/Meterpreter.E</b>.

 ![image](https://user-images.githubusercontent.com/95626414/145683362-82bc28d0-67b1-4424-928f-e668c35e7ef0.png)